Updated: Jun 4

 Know your ‘trigger’ stressors and have a plan to maintain your physical and mental health while on the program.

 Possess the ability to self-advocate to effectively communicate your questions, concerns, and/or problems directly with the program staff in an attempt to work out any problems on an individual or group level.

 Be actively involved in designing and coordinating your gap year.
 This takes time, patience, and effort.
 We are here to support you as advisors, mentors, and with resources, but ultimately it is your responsibility to see through the planning of your gap time.

 Engage in frequent communication with your facilitators.

-Uphold any contracts and guidelines made with programs and placements that we refer to including, but not limited to, policies regarding culturally appropriate behavior, alcohol and drug use, and participation.
+Uphold all agreements in the contract with the program, guidelines offered and placements, including but not limited to, policies regarding culturally appropriate behavior, alcohol and drug use, and participation.

 Thank you again for your interest in Edu-Pal China Cultural Exchange Program!
 We look forward to speaking with you soon!